XSneha/Thinking-about-optimization/README.md

 Below, I am trying to document my learning while trying to become good with optimizations while problem solving.

-## Why do we need to consider optimization?
+## Why do we need to consider optimization ?
 - Take the simple example of writing a programme to get the number of factors of a given number.
 - Suppose we are doing it as below